swalrus1/obsidian-note-chain/README.md

 ![Chain diagram for the lasagna example](docs/example-chain.svg)

-Only `bolognese.md` (E) has no incoming references, so the side panel shows a single chain titled **lasagna** rooted at it.
-Opening *Thread view* on that root renders all five notes as one scrolling document.
-Adding a sixth note that references `[[bolognese]]` would make the new note the root and grow the chain.
+`bolognese.md` (E) is the root of the note chain - it has no incoming references.
+When writing another note about lasagna, reference `bolognese.md` - new note willl become the root of this root chain.

 ## Features